danielgafni/dagster-ray/README.md

 #### `KubeRayCluster`

-`KubeRayCluster` can be used for running Ray computations on Kubernetes.
+`KubeRayCluster` can be used for running Ray computations on Kubernetes in client (interactive) mode.
+Requies stable persistent connection through the duration of the Dagster step.

 When added as resource dependency to an `@op/@asset`, the `KubeRayCluster`:
  - Starts a dedicated `RayCluster` for it